dludemann/test/content/case-studies.md

     title: Karthik's Engagement Session
     paragraphs:
       - text: >-
-          Karthik reached out a few weeks ago with a plan.
+          Karthik reached out with a plan.
 He wanted to get some incredible photos of him and his girlfriend of just over two years—but sneak in a proposal at the end.
-So Allie and I flew out to San Francisco We were a bit nervous with how much it was raining, but it turned out to be the most perfect day to fit our moody and more intense photo style.
+So my wife Allie and I (Nick) flew out to San Francisco to capture the moment.
+We were a bit nervous with how much it was raining, but it turned out to be the most perfect day to fit our moody and more intense photo style.
+And she said yes!

           ![](/images/work/karthik-grid.webp)